-On April 4, 2021 Montero announced it has completed a total of 2,088 meters of diamond drilling and testing of 4 vein target areas at its Isabella gold-silver project in Chile.
-The Company presented the assay results of 17 holes from the Target A. Montero has received initial assay results for vein Target area A. At Target A, a total of 10 HQ size diamond drill holes were completed over a total of 1,095 meters.
-Maximum values of 1.88 g/t Au and 16 g/t Ag were reported from the veins at Target A while assays from the adjacent altered leucogranite also contains low to anomalous Au Ag mineralization.
-A summary of the drill hole results are provided below in Table 1.
+On December 23, 2020 the Company commenced the drilling program with an initial 1,200 meter program to test the vein system in priority Target A (Figure 1).
+The Company had completed 1,096 m by February 2 on Target A and had by April 4 had completed a total of 2,088 meters initially testing Targets B, C and D and presented the assay results of 17 holes from the Target A. At Target A, a total of 10 HQ size diamond drill holes were completed with maximum values of 1.88 g/t Au and 16 g/t Ag reported from quartz veins.
+Assays reported from the adjacent altered leucogranite contain low to anomalous Au Ag mineralization.
+A summary of the drill hole results are provided in Table 2 below.